 Hünxe is a pretty little town in northwestern Germany that has its own local history museum, a castle and a small market square.
 It also has a landing field that entered the aviation record books on November 25, 2016.
 That was when Pilot Walter Extra set a new world record in ascent with the Extra 330LE aerobatics plane.
 Equipped with an electric drive system from Siemens, the electric aircraft reached an altitude of 3,000 meters in only four minutes and 22 seconds.
 The airplane rose into the air at 11.5 meters per second.

-“Faster, Higher, Stronger” – the official motto of the Olympic Games since 1924 – now also applies to the Extra 330LE aerobatics airplane.
-The plane is equipped with an electric drive system from Siemens that has a continuous power output of 260 kilowatts, weighs only 50 kilograms, and thus offers an unprecedented power-to-weight ratio.
-The aerobatics plane has now set a world record in ascent: the pilot reached an altitude of 3,000 meters in only four minutes and 22 seconds, beating the previous record by more than one minute.
+The Extra 330LE aerobatics airplane is equipped with an electric drive system from Siemens that has a continuous power output of 260 kilowatts, weighs only 50 kilograms, and thus offers an unprecedented power-to-weight ratio.
+The aerobatics plane has set a world record in ascent: the pilot reached an altitude of 3,000 meters in only four minutes and 22 seconds, beating the previous record by more than one minute.
 Now the plane also reached a top speed above 340 km/h in straight flight and the world´s first aerotow with an electric plane.

 Extra broke the previous record – set by the American pilot William M. Yates in 2013 – by one minute and 10 seconds.
 The World Air Sports Federation – Fédération Aéronautique Internationale (FAI) – recognized the record-breaking flight.
 It is now immortalized in the category of “Electric aircraft weighing up to 1,000 kilograms.”